itrajan7/Carrom-Board-by-Amazon-Q-CLI-/README.md

 This implementation of the Carrom Board game successfully captures the essence of the traditional game while adding modern features like customizable themes, save/load functionality, and visual effects.
 The physics system provides realistic gameplay, and the user interface is intuitive and responsive.

 The modular code structure allows for easy maintenance and future enhancements, making this a solid foundation for further development.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+- Built with Pygame
+- Inspired by classic Tic-Tac-Toe gameplay

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a Pull Request